 Peppermint, has been used as medicine for at least 250 years.
 Mints in general however, have a history of use dating back 2000 years or more.
-It is hard to determine exactly which mints were used for what purposes since a differentiation of the species were not made until much later in human history.
+It is hard to determine exactly which mints were used for what purposes since a differentiation of the species was not made until much later in human history.

 Menthol, and menthone are the chemicals mainly responsible for peppermints characteristic scent and flavour, and are found in its volatile oil.
 Concentrating this volatile or "essential" oil is by far the most common method of using this herb.

 It's used in anything from medicine to flavourings in cigarettes, and candy, as well as sprays, soaps, candles, and as an addition to cosmetic products.
-It offers antibacterial, cooling, and antispasmodic actions as well as its delicious and characteristic minty aroma.
+It offers antibacterial, cooling, and antispasmodic actions as well as its delicious and characteristic aroma.

 Peppermint is a common ingredient in many topical salves, lip balms, and lotions, especially those involved with reducing pain and inflammation.
 It's cooling effect also makes it great to use on burns, with the added benefit of providing antimicrobial actions on the damaged skin.

 - Antispasmodic